w3c/web-advertising/admetrics.md

 The `browser` parameter value is a string resulting from encrypting a message with a suitable asymmetric cryptographic function using a public key associated with the browser version or embedded in the browser executable.
+The private key is not accessible to the metrics server, so it cannot decrypt the cyphertext to obtain the unique browser instance string.
 The message contains a current time-stamp and an arbitrary string guaranteed to be unique to every browser instance.
-This cyphertext string will be different for every transaction because the underlying time-stamp will be different, so cannot be used by servers for fingerprinting.
+This cyphertext string will be different for every transaction because the underlying time-stamp will be different, so cannot be used by metrics servers for fingerprinting (they cannot decrypt the cyphertext), and the ad information is not sent to the instance validation servers.

-The receiving server at some point will send a copy of the `browser` parameter via a secure REST transaction to a server managed by the browser provider, which will decrypt the cyphertext using its private key, and respond with a single boolean indicating whether or not the string is properly associated with an installed browser instance.
+The receiving server at some point will send a copy of the `browser` parameter via a secure REST transaction to an instance validation server (IVS) managed by the browser provider, which will decrypt the cyphertext using its secret private key, and respond with a single boolean indicating whether or not the string is properly associated with an installed browser instance.
-If the response is `false` the event is silently discarded.
+If the response is `false` the event is silently discarded by the metrics server.
+No other information is passed to the instance validation server.
 The browser provider's server should keep a tally of the id strings to detect if the same id is being reported by a suspicious number of event instances, and mark that id as bad and always respond with `false` to metrics server requests.